-Myth #1: Faculty can freely use their own published content in courses they teach.
+Myth #1: Faculty can always freely use their own published content.

-Myth #2: Articles in Open Access journals are not peer-reviewed, are of lower quality, and are the equivalent of self-publication.
+Myth #2: Articles in Open Access journals are low-quality.

-Myth #3: Open Access is just a way for libraries to save money by shifting the cost of scholarly publications to authors and funding agencies.
+Myth #3: Open Access is just a way for libraries to save money.

-Myth #5: Open Access does not work as an economic / business model for scholarly publishing.
+Myth #5: Open Access does not work as an economic model.

 The Scholarly Communications Officer provides guidance, policy development, and advocacy to faculty, students, and staff on the following issues: